PTAEJOOO/Hi-Patch_taejoo/README.md

-# Hi-Patch: Hierarchical Patch GNN for Irregularly Sampled Multivariate Time Series Modeling
+# Hi-Patch: Hierarchical Patch GNN for Irregularly Sampled Multivariate Time Series

 ## Overview

-This repository contains implementation code for *Hi-Patch: Hierarchical Patch GNN for Irregularly Sampled Multivariate Time Series Modeling*.
+This repository contains implementation code for *Hi-Patch: Hierarchical Patch GNN for Irregularly Sampled Multivariate Time Series*.
 We propose Hi-Patch to achieve multi-scale modeling for ISMTS and evaluate Hi-Patch on 8 datasets.

 ## The model framework of Hi-Patch